Seven Lions: 2013–2014: Singles

 By late 2012, Seven Lions was receiving play by DJs such as Above & Beyond, Armin van Buuren, and Gareth Emery, among others.
 In May 2013, Mimi Page, Minnesota, and Seven Lions released their collaborative single "Fevers" on OWSLA.
 The single gained airplay on Sirius/XM BPM and Electric Area.
 A Seven Lions remix of the Röyksopp song "Running into the Sea" was released in July 2013.

 Seven Lions' collaborative single "Strangers" made its debut on the Mortal Instruments: City of Bones soundtrack.
 The album was released by Republic Records in stores and digital retailers on August 20, 2013, and peaked at #32 on the US Billboard 200.
 "Strangers" is a collaboration between trance DJs Myon & Shane 54, and features the vocalist Tove Lo.
-The song was officially released as a single on October 11, 2013 and went to #1 on SiriusXM BPM 51.
+The song was officially released as a single on October 11, 2013, and went to #1 on SiriusXM BPM 51.

 Seven Lions was the subject of a short documentary filmed by Jason Ano, which was released in December 2013.
 The video followed Seven Lions on tour and as he created music in his home studio.
 Throughout April and May 2014, Seven Lions toured in cities such as Austin, Calgary and San Francisco.
-A new version of his collaborative track "Strangers" was released on April 15, 2014 as a promo single for his upcoming EP, with Vice Media calling it "more epic and lush" than the original.
+A new version of his collaborative track "Strangers" was released on April 15, 2014, as a promo single for his upcoming EP, with Vice Media calling it "more epic and lush" than the original.

 2014: Worlds Apart

-Seven Lions' Worlds Apart EP was released on April 29, 2014 on Casablanca Records.
+Seven Lions' Worlds Apart EP was released on April 29, 2014, on Casablanca Records.
 Among the EP's five tracks are "Don't Leave" with original vocals by Ellie Goulding, and "Worlds Apart" and "Keep It Close" with Estonian singer Kerli.

 In an interview with Rolling Stone, Seven Lions described the EP as more experimental than his last EP, and stated that "the focus is on songwriting instead of pure dance-floor aggression."
 The EP combines diverse genes, with progressive house-style vocals and elements of trance, dubstep, bass music, and electro.

 The EP charted at No. 76 on The Billboard 200, and No. 2 on Top Electronic Albums in the US.
-The single "Don't Leave" with Ellie Gouding entered the UK Singles Chart at number 141 on August 16, 2014.
+The single "Don't Leave" with Ellie Goulding entered the UK Singles Chart at number 141 on August 16, 2014.
 The EP was largely well received by critics, with Allmusic giving it a score of 3.5/5.
 Sputnik Music gave it a score of 4.2/5, and wrote "The painstaking care taken with every stuttered roar and every icy percussive hit is absolutely stunning."

 In August 2013, also the music video for the Seven Lions and Kerli collaboration song Worlds Apart, where Kerli plays a mermaid in a story about "star crossed lovers."